j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 * Both can be configured to use TOR, but the TOR project recommends configuring Firefox or using the Firefox-based Tor browser
 * Firefox allows extensive control over which elements of the browser run and transmit data.
 These can be changed in the about:config page
 * Newer versions of Chromium require you download extensions from the Chrome web store or manually install from a local file
+* None browser is perfect this is due -> we still using outdated protocols and usability

 ## Other stuff
 * [Official System Hardening Guide](https://sites.google.com/a/chromium.org/dev/chromium-os/chromiumos-design-docs/system-hardening)